 Places of Interest:

-the Cochranes in the 17th century and is now in the care of Historic
+Dundonald Castle, Kyle, Ayrshire.
+Built on the site of an earlier Stewart castle for Robert II in the 14th century.
+It was purchased by the Cochranes in the 17th century and is now in the care of Historic Scotland.

 Auchans, Kyle, Ayrshire. ruins of castellated mansion built for 1st Earl of Dundonald.

+The Place of Paisley, Paisley, Renfrewshire.
 Paisley town house of the earls of Dundonald after 1653.

 Lochnell Castle, near Oban, Argyll.
-Seat of the
+Seat of the earls of Dundonald.

 Surname distribution in Scotland: The Cochrane surname is most commonly found in Angus (Forfarshire), Dundee City, Stirlingshire, Fakirk, Clackmannanshire, Ayrshire and Lanarkshire.